 About This Course

 Catalog Description: An introduction to fundamentals of video production, including the techniques and aesthetics of shooting, lighting and editing.
-This online-based course includes a critical study of various modes of film, video and web-based new media production.
+This lecture-based course includes a critical study of various modes of film, video and web-based new media production.
 Students examine distinctive formal elements of each mode as well as the economic and cultural context of production and reception.
 Upon course completion, students will have a theoretical and conceptual understanding of the video production process.
-This course is designed to prepare students for lab-based and high definition video production.
+This course is designed to prepare students for lab-based standard and high definition video production.

 Instructors and Texts